Fz3r0/Fz3r0/Networking/Networking-Tools-&-Weapons/Snort_by_Cisco-Talos_fz3r0.md

             - HIDS monitors the traffic flow from a single endpoint device.
             - The aim is to investigate the traffic on a particular device.
             - If a signature is identified, an alert is created.

+### Intrusion Prevention System (IPS)

+- **IPS is an active protecting solution** for preventing possible malicious activities/patterns, abnormal incidents, and policy violations.

+- It is responsible for stopping/preventing/terminating the suspicious event as soon as the detection is performed.

+    - **There are four main types of IPS systems:**

+        1. Network Intrusion Prevention System (NIPS)

+            - NIPS monitors the traffic flow from various areas of the network.
+            - The aim is to protect the traffic on the entire subnet.
+            - If a signature is identified, the connection is terminated.

+        2. Behaviour-based Intrusion Prevention System (Network Behaviour Analysis - NBA):

+            - Behaviour-based systems monitor the traffic flow from various areas of the network.
+            - The aim is to protect the traffic on the entire subnet.
+            - If a signature is identified, the connection is terminated.

+    - Network Behaviour Analysis System works similar to NIPS.
+    - The difference between NIPS and Behaviour-based is; behaviour based systems require a training period (also known as "baselining") to learn the normal traffic and differentiate the malicious traffic and threats.
+This model provides more efficient results against new threats.
+    - The system is trained to know the "normal" to detect "abnormal".
+    - The training period is crucial to avoid any false positives.
+    - In case of any security breach during the training period, the results will be highly problematic.
+    - Another critical point is to ensure that the system is well trained to recognise benign activities.

+        3. Wireless Intrusion Prevention System (WIPS)

+            - WIPS monitors the traffic flow from of wireless network.
+            - The aim is to protect the wireless traffic and stop possible attacks launched from there.
+            - If a signature is identified, the connection is terminated.

+        4. Host-based Intrusion Prevention System (HIPS)

+            - HIPS actively protects the traffic flow from a single endpoint device.
+            - The aim is to investigate the traffic on a particular device.
+            - If a signature is identified, the connection is terminated.

+    - **HIPS working mechanism is similar to HIDS.**
+    - **The difference between them is that while HIDS creates alerts for threats, HIPS stops the threats by terminating the connection.**

+---

+### Detection/Prevention Techniques

 ---